mhdirfanpn/mhdirfanpn/README.md

 <!-- - 🌱 I’m currently learning **TypeScript** -->

-- 💬 Ask me about **JavaScript, TypeScript, NodeJs, ExpressJs and React**
+- 💬 Ask me about **JavaScript, TypeScript, Node, Express and React**

 - 📫 How to reach me **mhdirfanpn@gmail.com**